About Us

 Our mandate is to facilitate worry-free international travel and work experiences for young Canadians and foreign nationals.
 We want to make sure that you have the best time of your life abroad with high quality support and services.

-GO International was founded in 1994 and is a division of Tamwood International College Ltd.
+GO International was founded in 1994 and is a division of Tamwood International College Ltd and ILAC Education Group.

 GO International is a Canadian company that operates its own working holiday and volunteer programs in Canada and works with partner organizations around the world to deliver highly recognized work and travel, internship and au pair programs.

-As a Recognized Organization (RO) of IEC, GO International has been designated a partner in raising awareness and providing support services to foreign national and Canadian youth.
+As a recognized organization (RO) of IEC, G0 International has been designated a partner in raising awareness and providing support services to foreign national and Canadian youth.

 For more information, have a look at our webpage about International Experience Canada.

 There are many terms associated this initiative, but they are based on Youth Mobility agreements between two countries.
-You could also stumble on names such as Work and Travel and Work Abroad.
+You could also stumble on names such as Work and Travel.

 Working Holidays allow eligible youth to live in a foreign country for longer than the average tourist.
 Usually, Working Holiday visas are open work permits, which allow you to take up any temporary job for the duration of your visa.
 This provides you with the great opportunity to earn your travel and living costs while gaining international work experience and exploring another country and culture.

-International Experience Canada (IEC) has three program streams through which foreign youth may work and travel in Canada:
+International Experience Canada (IEC) has three program streams through which foreign youth may work and travel in Canada; and vice-versa:

-• The working holiday stream facilitates work and travel through an open work permit that allows foreign youth to work for virtually any employer in any location in Canada;
+• The working holiday stream facilitates work and travel through an open work permit that allows youth to work for virtually any employer in any location in the destination;

 • The international co-op and young professionals’ streams facilitate internships and professional work experience through employer-specific work permits.